gemc/home/_includes/notes/output-note.md

 >
 		   The produced files structure depends on the accumulation method used:
 >
-		   - event-based digitization (like <flux>) will have one file for every thread, with "_tj" appended to the filename
+		   - event-based digitization (like <flux>) will have one file for every j thread, with "_tj" appended to the filename
            - run-based digitization (like <dosimeter>) will have one file only {: .doc-important }